 - Will the person work alone or as part of a team?

 - How many hours a week should the tasks take?

 - Do the tasks need to be done on particular days of the week?

-- What are the key skills, knowledge and characteristics (or competencies) required for those tasks?
+- What are the key skills, knowledge and competencies required for those tasks?

-- Is there specialist equipment or knowledge involved in the tasks?
+- Is there specialist equipment or knowledge required to complete the tasks?

 - How will the person be supervised, and will they be supervising others?

-- Does the job have any legal requirements?
+- Does the job have any legal requirements, such as occupational licences?

-- Are there extra tasks or competencies that might need to be done by the job that should also be explained?
+- Are there extra tasks or competencies that might need to be done by the person in the job that should also be explained?